r13ef/IsIrreduciblyQunatified/README.md

 In our example, that means you don't need to add the vertex [2,1] in the list [[0,0],[1,2],[3,4]].
 It will be automatically added.

-> [!CAUTION]
-> You need to set the edges, but they must not be empty.
-If they are empty, it will cause an error in the next step.
-> We note that if the edges are empty, one can prove that the interaction is irreducibly quantified.

-After that,
+If you want to check the interaction is irreducibly quantified, do the following.
 ```
 csemi = ComSemi.new(n,edges)